Deeparkrish/README-generator/README.md

 * The project license is carefully examined and appropriate Badges  are created.
 * This content is written into a README file in "dis" folder, using the fs.writeFile function.
 * A high-quality, professional README.md is generated with the title of my project with sections included, is created.

 ## Installation

-The following are needed to reun this application :
+The following are needed to run this application :
 * npm i inquirer - Install a collection of common interactive command line user interfaces.
 * npm install -Install the dependencies in the local node_modules folder.